Sept. 16, 2025 - Freedomain Radio - Stefan Molyneux

 Am I allowed to disagree with you without you wanting me thrown in prison?

-Let's say I want to help the poor as I have by going out, starting companies, and creating jobs, thus raising the demand for employees, thus raising the wages for everyone in a small way.
+Let's say I want to help the poor as I have by going out, starting companies and creating jobs, thus raising the demand for employees, thus raising the wages for everyone in a small way.

 It really helped a lot of people.

-That's the way that I want to help the poor.
+Just in my business career, that's the way that I want to help the poor.

-And also by advocating that if you are surrounded by negative, destructive, dysfunctional, and abusive people and you can't reform them, you don't have to stay.
+And also by advocating that if you are surrounded by negative, destructive, dysfunctional, and abusive people and you can't reform them, you don't have to stay, because that's going to keep you poor in spirit, and that's going to keep you probably poor in wealth as well.

-I may have mentioned Bitcoin once or twice over the last 12 minutes, maybe that helped a few people as well.
+I may have mentioned Bitcoin once or twice over the last 12 minutes.

-So I have a different way of wanting to help the poor rather than uh take money through the coercive power of the state and redistribute it in a pretty corrupt manner, thus creating multi-generational dependency on an unsustainable system which is brutal for the poor.
+So I have a different way of wanting to help the poor rather than take money through the coercive power of the state and redistribute it in a pretty corrupt manner, thus creating multi-generational dependency on an unsustainable system which is brutal for the poor.

-So, you want the welfare state, I want something else.
+So you want the welfare state, I want something else.

 Am I allowed to disagree with you without you wanting me thrown in jail?